malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a room with a sink and a piano
 --------------------
-Styled: a room with a sink and a piano
+Styled: i will have a queen and a very big in my blood to a little and buy my head
 --------------------